saasforge/open-source-saas-boilerpate/src/modules/fileUploader/Readme.md

 - **previewWidth** - width of preview image
 - **previewHeight** - height of preview image
 - **previewIsRound** - false or true (false by default)
-- **generateIdName** - false or true (false by default), indicates if the module should generate ID name for the newly uploaded image
+- **generateIdName** - false or true (false by default), indicates if the module should generate ID name for a newly uploaded image
+- **uploadOnSelection** - if true (false by default), the upload is executing right after user selects a file.